 Change Indicator

-Children under 18 years living below the poverty level by race and ethnicity in Arizona
+Children under the age of 18 living below the poverty level by race and ethnicity in Arizona

 • Detailed